EdDataScienceEES/tutorial-oladw/index.md

 ## 1. Introduction

 When studying data science or even just looking through the news, have you ever wondered how they make those graphs that let you explore data points with a hover?
 The kinds of graphs you see on BBC News or Our World in Data?
 At first glance, they seem like they'd require some extensive code to create.
 What if I told you that, actually, its much simpler than it looks?
-In this tutorial, we'll walk though the basics of creating such interactive figures in R, and add a little bit of *spice* to your visualizations.
+In this tutorial, we'll walk though the basics of creating such interactive figures in R, and add a little bit of *spice* to your visualisations.

 Now, don't get me wrong some of those interactive figures can be complex, but this tutorial aims to give you a quick rundown and show you how you can make one of your own!

-Data visualization is a crucial component for communicating information quickly.
+Data visualisation is a crucial component for communicating information quickly.
 Static visualisations are great for presenting fixed narratives, but are fairly limited in thier ability to explore data points individually.
 By making them interactive, we allow the reader to explore this data on their own, for greater insights.

 Say, for example, you're working with a large species count dataset.
 You may want to allow policymakers to explore species count over time, or zoom into specific regions.
 How would you build a figure like this?
 Let me show you...